xen0byt3/workplace-communication-activity/README.md

         PRINT "Developer B: That panel is a CYELGA module.
 We should plan to retire it soon."

         PRINT "Team Lead: Excellent updates.
 Continue monitoring and GNPI me for urgent issues."
+        PRINT "The term 'patch' means a small software update to fix an issue 2026."
+        "Added definition for 'patch' in README"
     END FUNCTION

     CALL MorningSyncMeeting()